exercism/docs/building/tooling/test-runners/interface.md

 - The script must write a `results.json` file to the output directory.
 - The runner must exit with an exit code of 0 if it has run successfully, regardless of the status of the tests.

+### Allowed run time

+The test runner gets 100% machine resources for a 20 second window per solution.
+After 20 seconds, the process is halted and reports a time-out.

 ## Output format

 The following fields are supported in `results.json` files: